TheTechOddBug/lon-mirror/docs/PROOF_CARD.md

 The strongest technically honest claim is:

-> OMNIABASE currently works as an auxiliary review sensor for suspicious-clean outputs.
+> OMNIA includes a credible OMNIABASE-based auxiliary review sensor for suspicious-clean outputs, supported by sandbox and human-rated sandbox evidence.

-That means outputs that:
+This means outputs that:

 still look readable

 are not obviously broken

-may still pass a shallow gate
+may still pass shallow checks

-but show rigidity, soft repetition, low diversity, or suspicious structural regularity
+still show structural suspiciousness

 This is the current supported role.